testness/work-flavors/helpful-resources.md

 ## Context
-This is a curated list of resources that were very helpful to me in my early days as an offering manager (OM)/product manager (PM).
-Some of these items I was using before I was a PM, back when I was QA or scrum master (and sometimes both).
-I hope you also find these helpful for *sharpening the saw* no matter the role on product teams.
-These are links I tend to share over and over based on specific requests for help.
+This is a curated list of resources that were very helpful to me in my early days as an offering manager (OM)/product leader.
+Some of these items I was using before I was an OM, back when I was QA or scrum master (and sometimes both).
+I hope you also find these helpful for *sharpening the saw* no matter the role on project teams.
+These are links I tend to share or refer back to over and over.

 ## Leadership, quality, culture!
 * [Johanna Rothman](https://www.jrothman.com/blogs/) - pragmatic management, culture, happy customers